TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

   first_language = nil
 end

-first_language
+puts first_language

+# => italian
 ~~~

 With pattern matching we do need to consider the case if there is no match, without the else clause we'd get the no matching pattern error.
-But that is exactly what the else clause is for the in case statement.
+But that is exactly what the else clause is for in the case statement.
 We get a couple of benefits from doing it this way.
 Firstly we can bind the first_language value to a variable right there in the pattern.
 Secondly, and I acknowledge this is somewhat subjective, but I find it beneficial in the case statement to see exactly what kind of data structure I'm trying to match against.
-This can be useful when dealing getting to grips with code where the data may come from a third party api.
-And remember, this is still a very simplistic example, in the real world data can be nested several levels deep which can lead to a horrible tangle of spaghetti code trying to make sure you can locate a value several levels deep.
+This can be useful when getting to grips with code where the data may come from a third party api.
+And remember, this is still a very simplistic example, in the real world data can be nested several levels deep which can lead to a horrible tangle of spaghetti code when trying to make sure you can locate a value several levels deep.
 What if you had to dive 6 levels, but grab a value or two along the way from a couple of the higher levels.
 No problem with pattern matching.

 ### Wrapping Up